crypsis3301/Jones-m-triviality/README.md

 - Python ≥ 3.10
 - 4+ GB RAM for processing large datasets
-- ~10 GB disk space for full 19-crossing dataset
+- ~87 GB disk space for the entire dataset up to 19 crossings.

 ### Setup